General Academic Requirements for Graduate Students

 The student must be registered for at least one credit hour in the semester prior to graduating.

-- Note that thesis option students must maintain registration for at least one credit hour of research in each semester until the degree is awarded.
+- Note that thesis option students must maintain registration for at least one credit hour of masters research in each semester until the degree is awarded.

 - During the semester of expected graduation, the student must register for an appropriate candidate course.